- CQC, HIS and CI reports

 Quality Development Review

-Our governance team will visit our services, unannouced, to ensure that they are meeting CQC standards to provide the highest quality of care.
+Our governance team will visit our services, unannounced, to ensure that they are meeting CQC, Care Inspectorate and HIS standards to provide the highest quality of care.
 These visits are used to ensure that we are compliant, and providing a high level of quality support in our services.

 Internal Service Review

-These meetings are held monthly and take the form of a panel of executives and managers chaired by the Chief Operating Officer.
-The primary role and function of these meetings is to review the service 'in the round' and provide integrated support to achieve organisational objectives including regulatory compliance.
+These meetings are held monthly and take the form of a panel of executives and managers chaired by the Chief Executive Officer.
+The primary role and function of these meetings is to review the service and provide integrated support to achieve organisational objectives including regulatory compliance.